Mastering Intercity Transport in Malaysia

 Comfort & Emissions

-Business Class buses offer 2+1 seat configurations.
-Estimated CO2 emission at 28g/km per passenger, making it the greenest option.
+"Business Class" buses offer 2+1 seat configurations.
+Estimated CO2 emissions of 28g/km per passenger make this the greenest option.

-- • Fare: About 40 MYR for a 4-hour journey.
+- • Fare: Around 40 MYR for a 4-hour journey.

 Easy Booking

 Use platforms like RedBus or BusOnlineTicket.
 QR-code tickets are the norm.
-Remember to book during national holidays.
+Remember to book ahead during national holidays.

 - • Reliability: 4.5/5 according to our 2026 survey.